Blog

 • Myokines.
 Muscle-derived cytokines (immune signals pertaining to inflammation) have been shown to exert anti-inflammatory effects on immune cells and surrounding tissues.
 This is due to the way in which they stimulate the release of anti-inflammatory cytokines.
 Muscles release myokines in larger quantities during exercise.
 Myokines have also proven to protect against metabolic diseases by beneficially supporting optimal glucose and fat metabolism.
 In the long term, it is theorized that myokines released after exercise can improve glucose tolerance and help reduce unwanted body fat.[22]

 • Endorphins.
-Exercising is well-known to release endorphins that reduce inflammation and the associated pain.
+Exercising is well-known for releasing endorphins that reduce inflammation and the associated pain.
 Endorphins may also improve the ability of lymphocytes to divide[23], thereby enhancing their ability to tackle a known problem.

 Fat Burning.
 Excessive fat stores eventually lead to the accumulation of pro-inflammatory immune cells (e.g. M2 macrophages), which promote chronic low-grade inflammation, as seen in those with obesity.
 As exercise supports fat burning, muscle building, and cell turnover, it indirectly regulates this type of inflammation by reducing the accumulation of faulty immune cells in fatty tissues.